mbelmontes7/mbelmontes7/README.md

 - 👋 Hi, I’m Magaly Belmontes
 - 👀 I’m interested in learnig how to Code.
-- 🌱 I’m currently learning Html.
+- 🌱 I’m currently learning HTML.
 - 💞️ I’m looking to collaborate on web design.
 - 📫 How to reach me email: magaly.belmontes77@gmail.com